Wayzata residents want their static 'no turn on red' sign back

 That's not likely to happen, Johnson said.

 In 2019, MnDOT teamed with Hennepin County to replace the Central Avenue bridge over Hwy.
 12 in Wayzata.
-The agencies widened the bridge deck and added a center turn lane for motorists turning left from Central Avenue onto Hwy.
-12 a place to queue up.
-A new signal system also went in, which included the electronic "No Turn on Red" sign.
+The agencies widened the bridge deck and added a center turn lane to give motorists a place to queue up when turning left from Central Avenue onto Hwy.
+12. A new signal system also went in, which included the electronic sign.

 The electronic sign operates based on existing traffic conditions, Johnson said.
-Traffic volumes on County 101, about 16,500 vehicles a day, has declined in the past 20 years "and the lower PM peak-hour right turns support maintaining the current hours of operation," Johnson said.
+Traffic volume on County 101, about 16,500 vehicles a day, has declined in the past 20 years "and the lower PM peak-hour right-turns support maintaining the current hours of operation," Johnson said.

 There have been no crashes involving drivers turning from Hollybrook on to Central Avenue since the electronic sign went in, Johnson said.